Orchestration — Causal Operations Atlas

 2. Launch Your First Task

-When you click Start, the dashboard generates a client-side task id (prefixed dash-…) and queues a start_task command.
-Within ~2s the planner picks it up, calls orch.StartTask, and the new task appears in the live view at the bottom of the card.
+When you click Start, the Atlas generates a client-side task id (prefixed dash-…) and queues a start_task command.
+Within ~2s the coordinator picks it up, calls orch.StartTask, and the new task appears on the causal canvas.
+Click a node to open the docked task drawer.
+Dispatching from the CLI with nfltr orch start task shows up in the same live view — both paths go through the same coordinator.

 Why a client-side id?